TomPlum/learn-angluar-js/README.md

 Expressions are like JavaScript expressions, but with a few differences.
 JavaScript expressions are evaluated against the global `window` scope.
 Where as, Angular expressions are evaluated against a `scope` object.
 The expressions guide can be found [here](https://code.angularjs.org/1.4.8/docs/guide/expression).

 ## Compiler
+Like any other compiler.
+In this case, when Angular starts the application, it parses and processes the markup from the template using the compiler.

 ## Filters
 These are used to format the value of an Expression.
 The available filters are;